 When the benefits sound that good, you’d think all component manufacturers would be embracing ceramic bearings, right?
 Highly regarded British component manufacturer Hope Technology reckons the efficiency savings are simply too negligible to make them worth the increase in cost.

 “We have looked at ceramic bearings in the past and talked them over with our bearing suppliers,” explains Hope’s Alan Weatherill.
 “They do run with less friction, which offers a significant advantage in industrial applications running at 20,000 rpm.
 A tiny percentage reduction in friction here can equate to a worthwhile power saving, but when you're only turning at 300 rpm, as you do on a bicycle a small percentage increase in efficiency will make a negligible change to your power output.
 Certainly not worth the significant increase in cost."

-Director of Technology & Innovation at Reynolds Wheels, Paul Lew, backs this up and reckons it makes ceramic bearings a poor choice for hubs and headsets, also adding that they offer no weight savings and are only beneficial in environments where high rpm (revolutions per minute) are required.
+Leading industry wheel dynamics expert and CEO of Edco Wheels , Paul Lew, backs this up and reckons it makes ceramic bearings a poor choice for hubs and headsets, also adding that they offer no weight savings and are only beneficial in environments where high rpm (revolutions per minute) are required.

 “For bottom bracket applications, the maximum sustained rpm may be 130,” explains Lew.
 “For wheel hub applications, the maximum rpm may be 500 – 600 revolutions per kilometer (depends on wheel/tyre diameter).
 The maximum rpm values in cycling are far below the typical ideal rating for ceramic bearings which is 10,000 rpm+.”